 Click Here for a YouTube Video about NAMI’s Family-to-Family

 Monthly Speaker Meetings

 These meetings feature a local or regional expert speaker on some aspect of mental health designed to be of specific interest to people living with mental health disorders and their families.
 Typically, the meetings include a 30-45 minute presentation by the guest speaker followed by a Q and A session of similar length.
 Meetings are open to the public and takes place on the 4th Thursday evening each month (except Aug.
 Nov. & Dec) in the Fellowship Club, first floor of Mental Wellness Center, 617 Garden St. Santa Barbara.
 The meetings begin with coffee and dessert social time from 6:30-7:00 pm with the presentation beginning at 7:00 pm and concluding at 8:30 pm.

 This group explores various issues and topics of interest to families of people living with mental health disorders, choosing a single specific topic for discussion each week.
 The group is facilitated by experienced family members who are also NAMI Certified Family to Family* Class Teachers.
 Each week’s discussion is guided by a handout of source materials which are briefly discussed by facilitators then followed by an open discussion among participants.
 The group meets from 7:00- 8:30 pm every Tuesday in the NAMI conference room on the second floor of the Mental Wellness Center, 617 Garden St. Santa Barbara.
 Weekly topics for each month are released the second week of the preceding month.

-> Sessions are free, open to the public, and don’t require advanced registration.
+Sessions are free and don’t require advanced registration.
 For more information, contact Tom Franklin.

-> Click Here for a List of Upcoming Topics
+Click Here for a List of Upcoming Topics